 Bike rides - you name the distance and the route.
 Don’t forget safety precautions and your helmet.
 Get fit and raise money!

-Books sales get all your friends and relatives to clear out their book shelves and donate the books to you to sell.
+Books sales - get all your friends and relatives to clear out their book shelves and donate some for you to sell.

 Bridge evening - the entrance fee could include a light supper or nibbles and a glass of wine.